 The venue currently provides a varied programme of theatre, dance, music and entertainment in its purpose built 477-seat auditorium and 120-seat studio/rehearsal space.
 It also has a meeting room, dressing rooms and a gallery space, all of which are versatile spaces that host a variety of events.
 Theatr Brycheiniog serves not only its community through an outstanding programme of quality professional English and Welsh language productions, but it is also home to the Brecon Baroque Festival, which attracts audiences and visitors nationally and internationally.
 The theatre is open year around and prides itself for attracting visitors from across the country and also internationally.
 The Andrew Lamont Gallery exhibits local, national and international artists, who have been specially chosen by a visual arts panel.
 No two exhibitions are ever the same and artistic boundaries are often pushed!
 The theatre has an in house restaurant and bar, both of which only serve the highest quality food and drink from a range of welsh suppliers.
 Theatr Brycheiniog is funded by the Arts Council of Wales, Powys County Council and Brecon Town Council.

-Pembrokeshire has many events, days out and attractions to see and enjoy, mother nature blessed us with glorious natural attractions here in Pembrokeshire.
+Pembrokeshire in West Wales has many events, days out and attractions to see and enjoy, mother nature blessed us with glorious natural attractions here in Pembrokeshire.
 But even away from the coast and mountains, you’ll never have a dull moment enjoying the many Pembrokeshire events the area has to offer.
 Make sure you Visit Pembrokeshire for your next holiday, trip or vacation and enjoy this lovely area of Wales, you won’t be disappointed.

 Experience the fascinating history of one of our spectacular castles or ancient monuments, or wander through colourful walled gardens gathering inspiration.
 Enjoy the thrills and spills of action rides with your family at an adventure or theme park.
 Take a boat trip to explore the islands and wildlife of Pembrokeshire from a viewpoint many don’t get to see.
 Tuck into delicious food made with the finest Pembrokeshire goodies or watch the experts knock up a dish in minutes at a food festival.
 Browse a nationally acclaimed gallery or museum and stand in awe of their amazing works of arts and artefacts.
 Get up close to the diverse art and craft makers of Pembrokeshire with a visit to their studios and mills.
 Spend a day wrapped in seaweed or plunge into a warm pool with killer views at a totally chilled spa.
 Then you’re ready to head out to experience the talents of Pembrokeshire’s musicians, whether it is a traditional folk band in the corner of the local pub to a classical concert in the grand setting of St Davids Cathedral.